-The UK is expected to have its hottest week as the Met Office issued a red extreme heat warning on Monday and Tuesday in much part of England.
+The UK is expected to have its hottest week as the Met Office issued a red extreme heat warning on Monday and Tuesday in most parts of England.

-- Please look out for those who may struggle to keep themselves cool and hydrated – older people, those with underlying conditions and those who live alone are particularly at risk
+- Please look out for those who may struggle to keep themselves cool and hydrated – older people, those with underlying health conditions, and those who live alone are particularly at risk

 - Stay cool indoors by closing curtains on rooms that face the sun – and remember that it may be cooler outdoors than indoors